pro7357/hacks/bacrypt/README.md

 Encrypted filenames are masked.
 GnuPG user id (ie. pro7357@protonmail.com) is used to pad the filename before converted to sha256sum hash.
 Keep the id secret for maximum privacy.

+## Workflow

+1. git clone your private repo that contain bacrypt scripts and your encrypted files.

+2. decrypt files to temporary folder and work from there.

+3. That it.
+The scripts running in background, encrypting your working files and pushed it to your private repo.

 ## Components

 ### 1. timed.sh